Keyboard shortcuts

 Traits can contain within it two things:

-1. functions which must be implemented by the type
+1. Functions which must be implemented by the type.

 Custom Functions

-The more obvious use of traits is to define custom functions
+The more obvious use of traits is to define custom functions.

 Let’s say we want to expose a function which returns the name of something.

-You could a trait GetName:
+You could create a trait GetName:

 #![allow(unused)]